Can you really make money donating plasma?

-- Transports nutrients, hormones, and proteins to cells throughout your body, helping your cells function properly.
+- Helps your cells function properly by transporting nutrients, hormones, and proteins.
 This includes growth hormones partially responsible for the growth of your bones and muscles.

-- Provides clotting factors so you can stop bleeding when you have been injured.
+- Provides clotting factors so you can stop bleeding when you’ve been injured.

 - Helps you maintain normal blood volume and blood pressure levels.